andriusvelykis/reflow-maven-skin/reflow-maven-skin/src/site/markdown/misc.md

 ### Smooth scroll

-Reflow skin enables smooth scrolling for in-page navigation (e.g. for table of contents links) using [jQuery Smooth Scroll][jquery-sscroll].
+Reflow skin enables smooth scrolling for in-page navigation (e.g. for table of contents links).
 Smooth scrolling can be disabled using `<smoothScroll>` flag:

 ```xml
 <smoothScroll>true|false</smoothScroll>